Veering branched surfaces, surgeries, and geodesic flows: Background

 A \textit{transverse taut structure} is a taut structure along with a coorientation on each face, such that for any edge labelled $0$ in a tetrahedron, exactly one of the faces adjacent to it is cooriented inwards.

-A \textit{transverse taut ideal triangulation} is an ideal triangulation with a transverse taut structure. \end{defn}
+A \textit{transverse taut ideal triangulation} is an ideal triangulation with a transverse taut structure.

-\begin{defn} A \textit{veering structure} on a transverse taut ideal triangulation is a coloring of the edges by red or blue, so that looking at each flat tetrahedron from above, when we go through the 4 outer edges counter-clockwise, starting from an end of the inner edge in front, we see red, blue, red, blue.
+\begin{defn} A \textit{veering structure} on a transverse taut ideal triangulation of $M$ is a coloring of the edges by red or blue, so that if we look at each tetrahedron with a $\pi$-labelled edge in front, the four outer $0$-labelled edges, starting from an end of the front edge and going counter-clockwise, are colored red, blue, red, blue, respectively.
 We call such a tetrahedron a \textit{veering tetrahedron}.

 A \textit{veering triangulation} is a transverse taut ideal triangulation with a veering structure. \end{defn}

 \Cref{fig:veertet} shows a veering tetrahedron in a veering triangulation.

 We next recall the definitions of the unstable branched surface and the (reduced) flow graph associated to a veering triangulation.